 Accessioning often times relies on the use of the Office Suite of programs, and may utilize other costly software, such as ArcPro, or Adobe Acrobat.
 While BarnebyLives does not have it’s own graphic user interface, the functionality of commonly used Interactive Development Environments (IDE’s), such as Rstudio and VisualStudio (VS) Code, now offer functionality to readily view and filter data sets using familiar spreadsheet like formats.

 LaTeX offers well documented and detailed functionality for customizing labels for individuals and institutions.
-Anecdotally, using it’s default settings it is able to produce more aestheticall pleasing results than the typical word processors.
-Very good documentation of LaTeX capabilities are offered in multiple areas for instance via the Overleaf) project.
+Anecdotally, using its default settings it is able to produce more aesthetically pleasing results than the typical word processors.
+Very good documentation of LaTeX capabilities is offered in multiple areas for instance via the Overleaf) project.

 CONCLUSIONS

-BarnebyLives is an R package which is able to rapidly acquire relevant geographic, and taxonomic data.
-It is also capable of performing specialized spell checks, and assorted curatorial tasks to produce both digital and analog data.
+BarnebyLives is an R package which can rapidly acquire relevant geographic, and taxonomic data.
+It is also capable of performing specialized spell checks and assorted curatorial tasks to produce both digital and analog data.
 The package relies on no licensed Software, such as the Microsoft suite, and is suitable for install on all major operating systems (Windows, Mac, Linux), with a small amount of use of the command line, which may be called from the Rstudio rather than a ‘traditional’ terminal.

 AUTHOR CONTRIBUTIONS